Alignak-monitoring/alignak-doc/source/04_configuration/arbiter.rst

   This variable is used to define if the scheduler must be managed as a spare one (will take the conf only if a master failed).
 The default value is *0* (master).

 realm
-  This variable is used to define the :ref:`realm <configobjects/realm>` where the scheduler will be put.
+  This variable is used to define the realm where the scheduler will be put.
 If none is selected, it will be assigned to the default one.

 modules
   This variable is used to define all modules that the scheduler will load.